ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 TODO: Describe mechanism of a memory allocation in both stack and heap.
 Compare it with point of view predictability of the variable offset in the stack and heap segments.

 ## Variables Searching

+Bot application should read a state of game objects from a game's application memory.
+The state can be stored in variables and constants from several different segments.
+Each time when application starts, absolute addresses of these variables and constants can be changed.
+But it is possible to read memory by specific absolute addresses only.
+Therefore, bot application should implement an algorithm of searching variables in memory that allows to deduce absolute addresses of specific variables.

 Task of searching a specific variable in the application's memory is able to be divided into three subtasks: